fukamachi/prove/README.markdown

 ### (slow-threshold milliseconds)

 Set the threshold of slow test durations for the current test suite.
-The default threshold value is `cl-test-more:*default-slow-threshold*`.
+The default threshold value is `prove:*default-slow-threshold*`.

 ```common-lisp
 (slow-threshold 150)